verySmolBrain/random-penguin-facts/README.md

 ## QT

 For instructions on how to setup QT with WASM you can go [here](https://doc.qt.io/qt-6/wasm.html).
 The guide to [building QT from source through git](https://wiki.qt.io/Building_Qt_6_from_Git) is also going to come in handy.
 Note that there's an alternative and possibly easier option if you already have QT Creator already installed or if you have a QT account.
+You can simply use the QT Online Installer by logging into your QT account and selecting the binary you want to install.

 Personally I just built it from git since I don't need to setup any account or download anything more than I need.
 I'm using `Qt version 6.7.0` along with `Emscripten version 3.1.40`.

 Note that since wasm-emscripten requires cross-compiling you'll need a native existing build (Correct me if I'm wrong because I couldn't find documentation for what is actually needed for the `-qt-host-path`).
 If you don't already have a QT version installed then just run the instructions below but without `-qt-host-path` and `-platform`.
 Then your `-qt-host-path` when you compile for Emscripten is the `-prefix` you used for the native build.
 Personally I like to set the path to /opt/.
 Note you might need to clean up qt6-build folder if you're building multiple times.